 The answer is a simple no.

-There are three types of GORE-TEX® – GORE-TEX®, GORE-TEX® Active and GORE-TEX® Pro – and each are geared towards different activities.
+You'll find an ever-changing number of GORE-TEX in Outdoor Research products – and each are geared towards different activities.
 Since not all of these fabrics are intended for the same use, to know which type of jacket you need to get you must first know what activities you will be doing and what attributes you want.
 Will you be cross country skiing?
 Taking short afternoon hikes?
 Do you want something lightweight?
 Super breathable?
 Mega durable?

 So, you ask, what are the different types?

-A good example is the Foray Jacket™ made with a two-layer GORE-TEX® with PacLite® technology.
+A good example is the Foray Jacket™ made with a two-layer GORE-TEX with Paclite technology.
 Just over 16 ounces, this feather-light jacket has been tested by our athletes and withstands the rough use of trails despite its miniscule weight.
 The Aspire Jacket is our women's version of the Foray, also packed with the same 2-layer GORE-TEX Paclite technology.

 GORE-TEX® Active – as the name merits – is meant for highly aerobic activities that you will likely do in a day (like cross-country skiing, alpine climbing or other stop-and-go activities).
 You want a jacket to breathe, and breathe well, when you are, for example, skinning up the backside of a mountain.
 But it also needs to be simultaneously protective in less-than-ideal conditions.